Exposome Geocoder – Input Preparation and Usage Guide

 Step 3: Output Structure

-After running the geocoder container (for Option 1, 2, or 3), the tool generates output files in the output/ folder.
+After running the geocoder container, the tool generates output files in the output/ folder.

 Sample outputs demo/address_files/output